Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 ## 1.1.
 Basic observations

 **Question 1.1.
 (1 point).
 How many men and women are present in this dataset?
-Values of the `gender` feature were not expailned (whether "1" stands for women or men) – figure this out by looking analyzing height, reasonably assuming that on average men are taller.**
+Values of the `gender` feature were not explained (whether "1" stands for women or men) – figure this out by looking analyzing height, reasonably assuming that on average men are taller.**
 1. 45530 women и 24470 men
 2. 45530 men и 24470 women
 3. 45470 women и 24530 men